How to Fix a Phone Caller ID Issue (Samsung)

 What is a Search Query and how it differs from a Keyword

 Search queries are the exact words and phrases people use, while keywords are the specific terms marketers derive from these queries to pinpoint the main topic a user is exploring.
+Users can input search queries in various ways, such as:

 • Typing directly into search bars, like those on Google or a web browser.